Cardinal Stadium (1956): History

 The lone Bluegrass Bowl was held here in 1958.
 Cardinal Stadium was home to the Louisville Raiders football team from 1960 through 1962.
 It was the home to two minor league baseball teams in Louisville: the Louisville Colonels in 1957-1962 and again in 1968–1972 and the Louisville Redbirds in 1982–1999.
 It was to be the home of the American League Kansas City Athletics when their owner Charlie Finley signed a contract to move the team to Louisville in 1964, but the American League owners voted against the move.
 The Kentucky Trackers of the AFA played at Cardinal Stadium 1979–1980.
-It also served as the home of the University of Louisville football team from 1957 to 1997 and their baseball team from 1998–2004.
+It also served as the home of the University of Louisville football team from 1957 to 1997 and their baseball team from 1998 to 2004.
 It was also used heavily as a high school football stadium, hosting state championship games from 1964 to 2002, including hosting all four state championship games played annually 1979–2002.

+The Dallas Cowboys' first win in franchise history came in August 1960 at Fairgrounds Stadium.
+The Cowboys won an exhibition game against the New York Giants 14–3.

 The stadium was renamed Cardinal Stadium in 1982 when the Louisville Redbirds (now the Louisville Bats) of the American Association became co-tenants of the stadium.

 Cardinal Stadium hosted the 1991 Triple-A All-Star Game.
 The team of National League-affiliated All-Stars defeated the team of American League-affiliated All-Stars, 6–5.

 After the university's football team moved into the new on-campus Cardinal Stadium, now known as L&N Federal Credit Union Stadium, in 1998 and the Redbirds moved downtown to Louisville Slugger Field in 2000, the stadium was largely vacant for the rest of its life, with its primary use as a venue for music concert and automotive events occurring during the Kentucky State Fair.
 Outside of the concerts for the Kentucky State Fair, the Rolling Stones played a concert at Cardinal Stadium on September 19, 1989, as part of the Steel Wheels Tour.
 Living Color opened for the legendary rock band.
 Boy band N'Sync performed at Cardinal Stadium on August 10, 2001, as part of the PopOdyssey Tour.

 From 2001 to 2003, the Bands of America Louisville Regional Championships were held at the stadium.